20-year-old accused of stabbing juvenile during fight

-YOUNGSVILLE, La (KLFY) – Youngsville Police arrest a man accused of stabbing a juvenile during a fight early Sunday morning.
+YOUNGSVILLE, La (KLFY) – Youngsville Police arrested a man accused of stabbing a juvenile during a fight early Sunday morning.

-Police Chief Rickey Bourdreaux states that officers responded to a call of a stabbing in the 900 block of Young Street just after midnight.
+Police Chief Rickey Bourdreaux said that officers responded to a call of a stabbing in the 900 block of Young Street just after midnight.

 The Chief explains there was a physical altercation between several males who reside outside of the city.